 Today Chalai market is a hot spot for traders of Maldives.
 Thus a new language has also born in the streets of Chalai in the recent times.
 New salesmen who reach from Maldives are fluent in Dhivehi language also.

 How many big shops and shopping malls can come to Thiruvananthapuram in the past few decades!
 Yet people of Thiruvananthapuram are not satisfied fully, until they purchase something from Chalai market for a special eve.
 There is a common saying, ‘If you can’t find a particular commodity in any shop of the city, search it in Chalai baazar.
 You will definitely find it here’; it’s true also.
 Chalai has deeply influenced the social and cultural life of Thiruvananthapuram in true sense.
 Many of the buildings in the streets are connected to each other, not easy to demolish.
 Same is the case of ‘Chalai thoughts’ in the minds of Thiruvananthapuram locals.

 You can read a few more articles related to Thiruvananthapuram- The capital city of Kerala, and the posts cover different topics.
+Here is the page link.
 Click on the images in the gallery to read

 Hello!
 Thanks for such an informative article.
 Great work.